Coastal Villages of Aberdeenshire

 The cliffs surrounding the Bullers provide nesting sites in spring for colonies of seabirds, including kittiwakes, puffins, fulmars, shags, razorbills and guillemots along with herring gulls and great black-backed gulls.

 An iconic feature of Cruden Bay is New Slains Castle, perched on the edge of the cliffs.
+We will take a walk from the village, along the path visitors to the castle would have taken for centuries.
 The castle is a blend of several different architectural styles and periods.
-Most of the building was constructed and extended between 1597 and 1664.
-The castle fell in in ruin in the late 19th century and was eventually stripped of all contents and abandoned in the 1920s.
+Most of the building was constructed between 1597 and 1664.
+The castle fell in in ruin in the late 19th century, stripped of all contents and abandoned in the 1920s.

 Departure days